This beginner’s tutorial will explain to you how to use the $inc operator in MongoDB.

-The $inc operator in MongoDB allows users to increment or add a value of a given field by a given value.
+The $inc operator is used to increment the value of a given field by a specified amount.
 This operator accepts both positive and negative values for addition.
-Moreover, if a given field does not exist, then the $inc operator creates the field and attaches the specified value to it. when a null value is provided, the operator throws an error.
+Moreover, if a given field does not exist, then the $inc operator creates the field and attaches the specified value to it.
+When a null value is provided, the operator throws an error.

 If the user passes an empty operand expression like so: { }, then this operator will no longer throw an error (starting from MongoDB 5.0).
 The update operation is thus no-op.

-Let us take a quick look at the $inc operator syntax when used in the mongo shell:
+Let us take a quick look at the $inc operator syntax.

 { $inc: { field1: amount1, field2: amount2, ... } }